mdxtoc/qtpi/docs/ownership.md

-# Static treatment of ownership of qbits
+# Static treatment of ownership of qbits -- resourcing

 ## The dream